-The market does not include IT asset management, facilities workplace management (integrated workplace management) and treasury/financial asset management, which are separate markets for software covered by Gartner elsewhere.
-Nor does this market encompass the related service parts planning market, which is related to EAM in that it supports the provisioning of spares for a repair environment.
+The market does not include IT asset management, facilities workplace management or treasury/financial asset management, which are separate markets for software covered by Gartner elsewhere.
+Nor does it encompass the related service parts planning market, which is related to EAM because it supports the provisioning of spare parts for a repair environment.
+Clients should separately consider coverage of these topics, particularly financial asset management, to plan and manage the depreciation of and investment return from generating assets over time.